 3. Deep-dive into the company

 3.2.
 Thirdly, look for interview prep tips and tricks for that company.
-Do this using a search engine or even LinkedIn.
+Do this using a search engine and LinkedIn.
 You can even reach out to people who work in the company, explain your situation, and ask for help.
 You never know!

 Final thoughts on job interview preparation

-The bottom line is that each company has it’s ways of doing interviews and we can’t generalize, which is often the case in generic “interview prep” articles.
+The bottom line is that each company has its way of doing interviews, and we can’t generalize, which is often the case in generic “interview prep” articles.
 As long as you know why you applied, you understand why you’re suitable for the role, and you learn a bit about the company, you should be good to go!
 Remember to wear comfortable clothes and look people in the eyes during the interview.
+Even if it’s a video interview, look straight into the camera.